aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSB to PPSM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and PPSM files.
+<h2>Why to Convert XLSB to PPSM?</h2>

+XLSB is a binary file format used by Microsoft Excel for storing spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+PPSM is a file format used by Microsoft PowerPoint to store presentations.
+It is a compressed version of the PPTX file format and is used to reduce the size of the file.
+Converting XLSB to PPSM is useful when you need to share the data in a presentation format.

+<h2>How Aspose.Total helps for XLSB to PPSM Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats.
+It helps to automate the conversion process of XLSB to PPSM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with XLSB files.
+It supports features like reading and writing XLSB files, manipulating worksheets, formatting cells, adding images, and more.
+It also supports features like creating charts, applying conditional formatting, and working with pivot tables.

+The Aspose.Slides for Python via .NET API provides a wide range of features to work with PPSM files.
+It supports features like reading and writing PPSM files, manipulating slides, adding images, and more.
+It also supports features like creating charts, applying animations, and working with tables.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for automating the conversion process of XLSB to PPSM.
+It provides a wide range of features to work with both XLSB and PPSM files.
+It is easy to use and can help to save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}